Iceland - Day 18 : On my way south

 View over the valley

 I had walked through peaceful grass field the entire day.
-The last few kilometers ran through a valley with only rocks and wind, there was also no level piece of ground in sight.
+The last few kilometers ran through a valley with only rocks and wind, there was no level piece of ground in sight.
 After much searching I found an area just large enough to pitch my tent.

 The end of the valley